schana/carim-discord-bot-heroku/README.md

 | Update configuration |
 +----------------------+
 Edit config.json with your values following the descriptions below:
-REQUIRED
+GLOBAL
+  "token" : Discord token for your bot that you can find at https://discordapp.com/developers/applications "presence" : Discord presence message for the bot to display "presence_type" : Discord presence type from (playing, listening, watching) default: playing "log_player_count_updates" : Send player count update notices to admin log channel "debug" : Set the logging level to DEBUG for the locally running app.
+Equivalent to running with -v SERVERS
-  "token" : Discord token for your bot that you can find at https://discordapp.com/developers/applications "rcon_ip" : IP address of your DayZ server "rcon_port" : RCon port for your DayZ server (may be different from the game port) "rcon_password" : RCon password, found in the BattlEye profile directory in your server files "steam_port" : Steam query port
+  "ip" : IP address of your DayZ server
+  "rcon_port" : RCon port for your DayZ server (may be different from the game port) "rcon_password" : RCon password, found in the BattlEye profile directory in your server files "steam_port" : Steam query port
-OPTIONAL
-  Note: if you don't want any of these features, remove the entry from the config.json "bot_presence" : Discord presence message for the bot to display "bot_presence_type" : Discord presence type from (playing, listening, watching) default: playing "rcon_admin_log_channel" : Discord Channel ID to publish admin events to.
-This will include sensitive info like player IPs "rcon_chat_channel" : Discord Channel ID where the linked DayZ to Discord chat will take place "rcon_chat_ignore_regex" : Pattern that, if matched, will not publish the message to the chat channel "rcon_admin_channels" : List of Discord Channel IDs that can send admin RCon commands "rcon_count_channel" : Discord Channel ID that will have its name updated to the current player count "update_player_count_interval" : Time, in seconds, between player count update queries "rcon_keep_alive_interval" : Time, in seconds, between RCon keep alive messages.
-The connection times out at around 45 seconds
+  "admin_channel_id" : Discord Channel ID that can send admin RCon commands and where logs are sent "chat_channel_id" : Discord Channel ID where the linked DayZ to Discord chat will take place "chat_ignore_regex" : Pattern that, if matched, will not publish the message to the chat channel "chat_show_connect_disconnect_notices" : Send connect and disconnect notices to chat channel "player_count_channel_id" : Discord Channel ID that will have its name updated to the current player count "player_count_format" : Format for setting the channel name using {players} and {slots} as placeholders for the values "player_count_update_interval" : Time, in seconds, between player count update queries "log_rcon_messages" : Send all RCon messages to admin log channel "log_rcon_keep_alive" : Send RCon keep alive status messages to admin log channel SCHEDULED_COMMANDS
-  "debug" : Set the logging level to DEBUG for the locally running app.
-Equivalent to running with -v LOG_EVENTS_IN_DISCORD
-  "connect_disconnect_notices" : Send connect and disconnect notices to chat channel "player_count_updates" : Send player count update notices to admin log channel "rcon_messages" : Send all RCon messages to admin log channel "rcon_keep_alive" : Send RCon keep alive status messages to admin log channel "include_timestamp" : Include timestamp on all messages from the bot SCHEDULED_COMMANDS
   "command" : RCon command to run with parameters.
 Also accepts 'safe_shutdown'.
 See the template for examples "delay" : Only used for 'safe_shutdown'.
-Specifies the delay in seconds before the shutdown "interval" : Interval in seconds between runs of the command "with_clock" : Whether the interval should be aligned with the clock instead of relative "offset" : Delay in seconds from bot startup to running the command, or offset from midnight if with_clock is true
+Specifies the delay in seconds before the shutdown "interval" : Interval in seconds between runs of the command "with_clock" : Whether the interval should be aligned with the clock instead of relative "offset" : Delay in seconds from bot startup to running the command, or offset from midnight if with_clock is true CUSTOM_COMMANDS
+  "enabled" : Whether the command is enabled "channels" : List of channel ids to enable the command for.
+If not present or empty, command will work in every channel "command" : Regex pattern that, if matched, will trigger the command "response" : Discord embed object as described by https://discord.com/developers/docs/resources/channel#embed-object

 To get Discord Channel IDs, you need to enable developer mode in the app:
   Settings -> Appearance -> Advanced -> Developer Mode